Extending the spin coherence lifetimes of ${}^{167}$Er$^{3+}$$:$Y$_2$SiO$_5$ at subkelvin temperatures: INTRODUCTION

-Among the Er$^{3+}$-doped materials, Er$^{3+} :$Y$_2$SiO$_5$ is unquenched by its crystal field with low symmetry.
-For the odd isotope of ${}^{167}$Er$^{3+}$, the electronic spin can be coupled with nuclear spin to achieve long storage time and efficient spin manipulation \cite{ranvcic2018coherence, businger2020optical, rakonjac2020long}.
-Furthermore, the large electronic magnetic moment of Er$^{3+} :$Y$_2$SiO$_5$ \cite{ranvcic2018coherence}.
-However, there are some drawbacks when using large magnetic fields.
+A nuclear spin coherence lifetime of 1.3 s \cite{bottger2009effects} and an optical coherence lifetime of 4 ms \cite{ranvcic2018coherence} has been obtained with working magnetic fields of approximately 7 T. However, there are some drawbacks for using large magnetic fields.
 For the single-phonon spin-lattice relaxation process, the electronic population relaxation rate will increase rapidly at the fifth power of the magnetic field \cite{bottger2006optical}.
-As a result, coherent property of the electronic spin has to be sacrificed.
-Besides, when the magnetic field reaches several Teslas, the electronic Zeeman splitting is typically on the order of $\mathcal{O}$(100 GHz), which is far away from many promising physical systems for quantum information processing, such as superconducting qubits.
-Moreover at such a large magnetic field the electronic and nuclear spins are effectively unmixed, and the transition dipole moments of the hyperfine transitions tend to be small.
-Coherent driving of the hyperfine levels will tend to be less efficient.
+As a result, coherence of the electronic spin has to be sacrificed.
+Besides, when the magnetic field reaches several teslas, the electronic Zeeman splitting is typically on the order of $\mathcal{O}$(100 GHz), which is far from many promising physical systems for quantum information processing, such as superconducting qubits.
 Compared with a higher magnetic field, resorting to a lower sample temperature can avoid the problems mentioned above.
 Moreover, electron spin flips caused by the spin-lattice relaxation (SLR) process will be significantly inhibited due to the reduction in phonon concentration when going to lower temperatures \cite{li2020hyperfine, kukharchyk2019enhancement, bottger2006optical}.

-Pulsed EPR (Electron Paramagnetic Resonance Spectroscopy) and ENDOR (Electron Nuclear DOuble Resonance) spectroscopy is the classic methodology to study the coherent dynamics of the coupled electron and nuclear spin systems \cite{morton2008solid, feher1959electron}.
-Compared with optical spectroscopy, it can provide much higher spectral resolution because of the significantly lower inhomogeneous broadening of the spin transitions \cite{li2020hyperfine, guillot2006hyperfine}.
+Pulsed EPR (electron paramagnetic resonance spectroscopy) and ENDOR (electron nuclear double resonance) spectroscopy is the classic methodology to study the coherent dynamics of the coupled electron and nuclear spin systems \cite{morton2008solid, feher1959electron}.
 Coherence can be transferred between the electronic and nuclear spins with high fidelity \cite{wolfowicz2015coherent}.
-There have been some previous reports on pulsed-EPR measurements of rare-earth-ion-doped materials at sub-Kelvin temperatures \cite{probst2015microwave, kindem2018characterization}, while pulsed ENDOR spectroscopy at sub-Kelvin temperatures has only been implemented for ${}^{143}$Nd$^{3+} :$Y$_2$SiO$_5$ is investigated by pulsed ENDOR spectroscopy at sub-Kelvin temperatures.
+There have been some previous reports on pulsed-EPR measurements of rare-earth-ion-doped materials at subkelvin temperatures \cite{probst2015microwave, kindem2018characterization}, while pulsed ENDOR spectroscopy at subkelvin temperatures has been implemented only for ${}^{143}$Nd$^{3+} :$Y$_2$SiO$_5$, the spin Hamiltonian can be approximated as \cite{guillot2006hyperfine}: